Musician Jobs in USA with Visa Sponsorship

 What visa options exist for touring musicians?

 P-1 visas cover internationally recognized artists for specific performances or tours.
 O-1B works for artists with extraordinary ability seeking longer-term U.S. presence.
-B-1 in lieu of H-1B may apply for short performances if paid by foreign entity, but has strict limitations on U.S. employment.
+B-1 visa in lieu of H-1B may apply for short performances if paid by foreign entity, but has strict limitations on U.S. employment.

 What is the prevailing wage requirement for sponsored Musician jobs?